hmrc/vat-api/README.md

 dependencyUpdates |  Shows a list of project dependencies that can be updated | ```$ sbt dependencyUpdates``` dependencyUpdatesReport | Writes a list of project dependencies to a file | ```$ sbt dependencyUpdatesReport```

-### Reporting Issues
+## Reporting Issues

 You can create a GitHub issue [here](https://github.com/hmrc/vat-api/issues).

-### License
+## License

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html")

-### Postman setup

-To execute these apis in postman the following repo needs to be started. mtd-vat-api-acceptance-tests
-sm2 --start MTDFB_VAT
+## Testing

-### Generate tax payer access tokens for each environment
+For information about testing the APIs, and generating tax payer access tokens for each environment, see [mtd-vat-api-acceptance-tests]("https://github.com/hmrc/mtd-vat-api-acceptance-tests")

-checkout mtd-vat-api-acceptance-tests
-./generateTestUsers_local.sh
-./generateTestUsers_qa.sh
-./generateTestUsers_staging.sh
-./generateTestUsers_externaltest.sh